“He who searches for evil, must first look at his own reflection.” -Confucious

 I would like an afternoon nap more than roaming around a shopping mall but I didn’t want to tell anybody about this.

-Some people think that status quo is a matter of laziness for them.
+Some people think that status quo is a matter of laziness and not being innovative enough.
 But for me, it became a matter of not knowing where and how to start the change.

-I have poor understanding of analysis and comparison of alternatives in my life.
+I have poor understanding of data, analysis, and comparison of alternatives in life.

-I gave up my best hope too quickly.
+I gave up my best hope too quickly and too soon.

 So, I always remained negative.

-Comparison of anything never becomes straightforward, sometimes, it’s confusing and intimidating.
+Comparison of anything never becomes straightforward, sometimes, it’s confusing, chaotic, and intimidating.

-For me, the mental cost of researching various alternatives of life was very high.
+For me, the mental cost of researching and accepting various life alternatives was very high.

 I am sure other people might have the same situation.